JuliuszVetter/Project_data_science/README.md

    - The next step is to create a mask to identify the data points within these bounds.

    - Finally, the function returns a cleaned version of the signal, containing only the data points that lie within the calculated bounds.
-2. `load_and_plot_record` Function Overview

-The `load_and_plot_record` function is created to visualize data — specifically, ECG signals.
+2. The `load_and_plot_record` function is created to visualize data — specifically, ECG signals.
 It performs the following steps:
 - **Path Construction:**
    The function constructs the file paths for the `.dat` and `.hea` files associated with the ECG record based on the provided folder path, subfolder, and record name.